Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Poisson-Kac processes as a special case of L evy walks

 In the original refs.~\cite{FTZ15,Fed16}, it is assumed that the walker, at the initial time, possesses a transitional age $\tau=0$ and uniformly distributed velocity directions.
 This means that, in Eq.~\eqref{eq:ic-gen}, $\pi^0_{\pm} =1/2$ and $\phi_{\pm}^0(\tau)=\delta(\tau)$, i.e.,

-We remark that our general initial conditions enable the investigation of more subtle aspects of these stochastic dynamics, such as ageing \cite{GDCCK19}.
+We remark that our general initial conditions enable the investigation of more subtle aspects of these stochastic dynamics, such as ageing \cite{Giona2019age}.
 As regards the latter, boundary conditions for the PPDW functions $p_\pm(x,t,\tau)$ are related to the details of the transition dynamics.
 As an example, let us assume that at any transition time $\tau$ all walkers reverse the velocity direction.
 In this case the boundary conditions at $\tau=0$ are given by

-Under these assumptions, the resulting process is called a ``two-state model", as it consists of a periodic switching between two states \cite{ZuKl93a}.
+Under these assumptions, the resulting process is called a ``two-state model", as it consists of an alternating switching between two states \cite{ZuKl93a}.
 Other cases, like the ``velocity model", where particles choose their new direction randomly at any transition time, can also be modelled within this framework by generalising Eq.~(\ref{eq:bc}).
-Finally, to be complete, we need to supplement the model with regularity conditions at infinity with respect to both $\tau$ and $x$.
-Specifically, we assume that $p_\pm(x,t,\tau)$, for any $x \in {\mathbb R}$ and $t >0$, decay faster than any polynomials for $\tau \rightarrow \infty$, and analogously for $|x|\rightarrow \infty$, for any $t,\tau \geq 0$,